KidPluto/mastodon-petfinder-bot_2/README.md

 # Mastodon Petfinder Bot 🐾

-This bot posts a random adoptable **dog or cat** from [Petfinder](https://www.petfinder.com/) to Mastodon once an hour.
+This bot posts a random adoptable **cat** from [Petfinder](https://www.petfinder.com/) to Mastodon once an hour.
+Shelters in a 10 mile radius of Boston will be queried.

 ## Features
-- Fetches adoptable pets from Petfinder API (dogs & cats).
+- Fetches adoptable cats from Petfinder API.
 - Retries up to 5 times to ensure the pet has a photo before posting.
 - Posts pet’s name, type, age, breed, and adoption link.
+Also creates alt text for the photo, from other data about the cat.
 - Uploads the pet’s photo (if available).
 - Hashtags and post visibility configurable via environment variables.
 - Runs automatically every hour via GitHub Actions.